CaseyRo/casey.berlin/pages/now.md

-<excerpt> I love the idea of keeping a bit of ‘now’ going on what I’m doing and what’s happening in my life.
+I love the idea of keeping a bit of ‘now’ going on what I’m doing and what’s happening in my life.
-See it as a personal limited view about what is going on _right now_, not what has happened in the past (I need a resume page for that around here)\</excerpt>
+See it as a personal limited view about what is going on _right now_, not what has happened in the past (I need a resume page for that around here)

 Thanks for the inspiration [Frank Meeuwsen][1], [Derek Sivers][2] and especially [Harry Kellert][3] on getting this all started!